-- Up to 2 to 3 story development Height: - Form: Development should focus on providing public functional green space and buildings with high quality materials.
-Transitional buffer zones will appropriately protect any adjacent residential
+- Height: Up to 2 to 3 story development - Form: Development should focus on providing public functional green space and buildings with high quality materials.
+Transitional buffer zones will appropriately protect any adjacent residential.
+Additional densities are allowable with appropriate amenities and consideration of existing infrastructure and school capacity.

-Uses: Small office use, commercial and neighborhood shopping, single-family residential no greater than 4 units to the acre; use of streetscape and entrance areas for plazas or other public space
+• Uses: Small office use, commercial and neighborhood shopping, single-family residential no greater than 4 units to the acre; use of streetscape and entrance areas for plazas or other public space

-- Leverage existing businesses to promote culturally diverse dining and retail - Intergovernmental Coordination - Coordinate with Gwinnett County to promote redevelopment of surrounding area - Land Use and Economic Development - Redevelop older commercial stock - Maintain occupancy and promote public spaces to gather - Build on existing commercial activity to promote community events
+- Leverage existing businesses to promote culturally diverse dining and retail - Intergovernmental Coordination - o Coordinate with Gwinnett County to promote redevelopment of surrounding area - Land Use and Economic Development - Redevelop older commercial stock - o Maintain occupancy and promote public spaces to gather - Build on existing commercial activity to promote community events design standards.
+The City of Dunwoody works in partnership with the Perimeter Community Improvement Districts (PCIDs) to implement and compliment the framework plan and projects identified in the Perimeter Center Livable Centers Initiative study (LCI) and its five-year updates.